 Because Simpson doors are crafted with only the finest materials, you can choose from a wide variety of stain or paint possibilities.
 Paint dealers have a broad selection of color chips on hand to demonstrate the look you can achieve when staining fine wood such as douglas fir, western hemlock or red oak used in Simpson doors.

 If you choose paint instead of stain, you can apply either oil-base or acrylic resin-base paints over an oil-base primer.
 However, take care in following the finishing instructions provided here.
 Also, be sure to evaluate the conditions your Simpson door must endure, such as direct exposure to severe climates, before deciding on the specific finish to use.
 All Simpson doors must be finished shortly before or after installation.

 CAUTION: If during the finish process you are having issues and/or identify problems with your door, stop finishing immediately and contact the company from where you purchased your doors.

 PREPARATION FOR FINISHING

 - Before applying the first coat of finish, remove all handling marks, raised grain and other undesirable blemishes by sanding all surfaces with 180 grit sandpaper.
 For doors with shaker sticking, lightly ease the outside edge of the sticking with sandpaper.
 To avoid cross-grain scratches, sand with the grain.
-NOTE: small amounts of grease, oil or pitch can be wiped clean with mineral spirits.
+NOTE: small amounts of grease, oil or pitch can be wiped clean with denatured alcohol or turpentine.

 - Adjust or align components if necessary before finishing.
 Wood panels "float" and may be knocked into alignment with a wood block and hammer.
 Be careful not to damage door.